 Knowing what the user does and doesn’t do is pure gold.
 Tucked away in the fine print of purchases and signups are popups and disclaimers stating that data collection is part of the transaction – this is the sluice box of personalization.
 This exchange of personal data for robust, personalized experiences delivers convenience via context, and savings via substance in a world where time is our greatest asset.

-Big talk.
+enter Big talk.
 Low Numbers.

 “Only five percent of marketers have a predictive understanding of the customer journey, and only 31 percent say they use customer data to provide better experiences.”